pingbird/flutter-recipes/docs/faq/type-system.md

 ---
-title: Type System
+title: Type system
 parent: FAQ
 ---

-# Type System
+# Type system

 ## What are types